STITCHER: Constrained Trajectory Planning in Complex Environments with Real-Time Motion Primitive Search: SIMULATION RESULTS

-where $\boldsymbol{\hat{f}}$ is the normalized thrust vector.
+where $\hat{\boldsymbol{T}}$ is the normalized thrust vector.

-We conducted two experiments in the Willow Garage environment, where the tight corridors may make individual motor constraint satisfaction more difficult.
-As shown in \cref{fig:motor_command_traj}, the trajectories achieve high speeds while strictly obeying the per-motor limits on thrust.
+We conducted an experiment in the Willow Garage environment, where the tight corridors may make individual motor constraint satisfaction more challenging.
+To further increase problem difficulty, we use a quadcopter model with a large moment of inertia, resulting in large thrust commands for rotational maneuvers.
+In \cref{fig:motor_command_traj}, we use STITCHER to plan two trajectories: one in which thruster limits are enforced (\cref{fig:motor_command_enforced}) and one in which they are unenforced (\cref{fig:motor_command_not_enforced}).
+It is important to note that the unconstrained case still imposes a limit on the overall thrust (sum of individual thrusters) but does not enforce the constraint on a per-motor basis.
+As shown in \cref{fig:motor_command_enforced}, the constrained trajectory still achieves high speeds while strictly obeying the per-motor limits on thrust.
+On the other hand, \cref{fig:motor_command_not_enforced} shows that the unconstrained trajectory violates these limits for several motors.
+In one instance, $F_1$ requires a motor to provide a negative thrust which is physically impossible and would certainly lead to catastrophic failure as motor performance is already unreliable at low throttle.
 These results showcase the versatility of our framework in adhering to highly nonconvex constraints that are directly limited by hardware.